Tim---/more-psp-docs/soc/smn-bridge.md

 # SMN bridge

-The SMN bridge allows the PSP to map parts of the SMN space.
+The SMN bridge allows the PSP to map parts of the [SMN](../smn.md) address space.

 It allows to map 32 memory regions of 1MB that point to the SMN space.

-The SMN bridge exposes two register maps:
+The SMN bridge exposes two regions:
-  * 01000000-02ffffff: SMN bridge mappings (32 slots * 0x100000)
+  * `01000000-02ffffff`: SMN bridge mappings (32 slots of 1MiB)
-  * 03220000-0322ffff: SMN bridge registers
+  * `03220000-0322ffff`: SMN bridge registers

 ## Registers memory